It's time to renew the heart of Regina's live theatre experience

 In 1980, Globe Theatre found it's home in downtown Regina's Prince Edward Building with the intent of providing a world-class theatre experience for patrons and opportunity for artists, students and community alike.

-The Prince Edward Building was built between 1906 and 1909 - standing tall in the heart of Regina's downtown.
-As with any charming heritage building, there comes a time where the space needs revitalization in order for it to function at its full capacity.
+The Prince Edward Building was built between 1906 and 1909; and as with any charming heritage building, there comes a time where the space needs revitalization in order for it to function at its full capacity.
+That time is now, and we are so excited for what's to come for Globe Theatre.

 This project involves refurbishing this designated heritage building to address water infiltration, replace and fire-proof structural columns in the basement, repair and repoint masonry, and upgrade the mechanical and electrical systems.